Rostock and Warnemünde, Germany are probably two of the loveliest places in northern Europe that you have never heard

 Visit Neuer Markt (Market Square)

 With its Renaissance-era gabled merchants’ houses lining a cobblestoned square, Rostock’s Neuer Markt oozes historic charm.
-A member of the powerful Hanseatic League from the 13th Century, Rostock became an important port and centre for trade and shipbuilding on the Baltic.
+As a member of the powerful Hanseatic League from the 13th Century, Rostock became an important port and centre for trade and shipbuilding on the Baltic.

-Rostock was badly damaged by bombing raids in 1942, but mercifully much of its heritage was spared, including the merchants’ houses on the market square, a kilometre-long stretch of the city’s 13th Century defensive walls and the Rathaus (town hall).
+Rostock was badly damaged by bombing raids in 1942, but mercifully much of its heritage was spared.
+This includes the merchants’ houses on the market square, a kilometre-long stretch of the city’s 13th Century defensive walls and the Rathaus (town hall).

 Stroke the snake’s head at Rostock’s Rathaus (town hall)

-The youthful appearance Rostock’s pink arcaded Rathaus on the market square belies its age.
+The youthful appearance of Rostock’s pink arcaded Rathaus on the market square belies its age.
 Dating from the 13th Century, it is one of the oldest town halls in Germany.
 Damaged by a storm in the 18th century, its the facade was given a Baroque makeover, even if the interior is much older.

 Don’t leave the market square before petting the head of the snake sculpture guarding the entrance to the town hall.
 Local tradition holds that this will bring you good luck.